AvivYaniv/Cortex/README.md

 NOTE!
 To change protocol implementation format, simply create a new folder in [Protocol](https://github.com/AvivYaniv/Cortex/tree/master/cortex/protocol) directory, named after the new protocol implementation format, and create in in classes for all the messages types that are in the [Protocol](https://github.com/AvivYaniv/Cortex/tree/master/cortex/protocol) directory. <br/>

 EXAMPLE!
-Take a look at [Protobuf](https://github.com/AvivYaniv/Cortex/tree/master/cortex/protocol/protobuf), and the obsolete [Native](https://github.com/AvivYaniv/Cortex/tree/master/cortex/protocol/native). <br/>
+Take a look at [Protobuf Protocol](https://github.com/AvivYaniv/Cortex/tree/master/cortex/protocol/protobuf), and the obsolete [Native Protocol](https://github.com/AvivYaniv/Cortex/tree/master/cortex/protocol/native). <br/>

 <br/>